Blue Note Records

-Blue Note Records is an American jazz record label owned by Universal Music Group and operated under Capitol Music Group.
-Established in 1939 by Alfred Lion and Max Margulis, it derived its name from the blue notes of jazz and the blues.
+Blue Note Records is an American jazz record label now owned by Universal Music Group and operated under Capitol Music Group.
+Established in 1939 by German-Jewish emigrants Alfred Lion and Max Margulis, it derived its name from the blue notes of jazz and the blues.
 Originally dedicated to recording traditional jazz and small group swing, the label began to switch its attention to modern jazz around 1947.
 From there, Blue Note grew to become one of the most prolific, influential and respected jazz labels of the mid-20th century, noted for its role in facilitating the development of hard bop, post-bop and avant-garde jazz, as well as for its iconic modernist art direction.

 History

 Historically, Blue Note has principally been associated with the "hard bop" style of jazz (mixing bebop with other forms of music including soul, blues, rhythm and blues and gospel), but also recorded essential albums in the avant-garde and free styles of jazz.
 Horace Silver, Jimmy Smith, Freddie Hubbard, Lee Morgan, Art Blakey, Grant Green, Hank Mobley, Wayne Shorter, Bobby Hutcherson, and Jackie McLean were among the label's leading artists.
 During its heyday, the 1950s and 1960s, the photography and graphic art of Reid Miles created a series of iconic album covers, often incorporating session photos by Francis Wolff, which added to Blue Note's artistic reputation.